delctrl/kuribohBot/README.md

 TELEGRAM_TOKEN={YOUR_TOKEN}
 ```

-And that's it.
-You can now start the bot by running node:
+And that's it!
+You can now start the bot by running _index.js_ with node:

 ```
 node index.js